 If your computer cannot detect the external display, right-click on the desktop, and then click Screen resolution/Display settings → Detect.

-Connecting a wireless display
+.
+Connecting a wireless display on the Windows 10 operating system

 Note: To use a wireless display, ensure that both your computer and the external display support the Miracast feature.

 Do one of the following: